svekeman/ays9/docs/ActorTemplateFiles/Config.md

 AYS uses this insight to:
 - Decide the order in which AYS services need to be instantiated
-- Automaticly instantiate depending AYS services when not specified explicitelly
+- Automaticly instantiate depending AYS services when not specified explicitly
 - And most importantly, for self-healing purposes

 The consumption of another service is specified in the `config.yaml` file of the actor template, using the `consume` keyword in the `links` section.